gracezca99/gracezca99.github.io/showcases/3d_design.md

 # Advanced 3D Design

-One of my favoite classes is Advanced 3D Design.
+One of my favorite classes is Advanced 3D Design.
 Here are some things I worked on.

 ### Brand
 I worked on developing a brand that represents me.